 First things first in any game developer beginner's guide is that you'll need to have that idea of game you want to create.
 Since you're a beginner, don't expect creating something that will be on-par with Call of Duty, Dark Souls and alike.
 Start with small ideas, but don't expect it to be perfect.
 Bugs, errors and other problems will surely arise and it's no reason for you to be disappointed.
-Once you get your plan straight, you'll move on to choosing what tools you need.
+Once you get your plan straight, you'll move on to choosing what tools and programming tutorials you need.

 There are a bunch of tools that you have to cover, but the most important is choosing what development application you'll use.
 There are tons of choices today from Unity, GameMaker, Stencyl and more.
 Weigh out what you want according to what you need and what's suitable for your rig.
-Start mastering the way of the tools you've chose and give your game idea a try.
+Start mastering the way of thegame development tools you've chose and give your game idea a try.